yetanotherbhai/target.en/help/c-target/c-audiences/c-target-rules/c-geo.md

 ** How does geo targeting work for mobile devices? **

 The vast majority of mobile device users access content via WiFi, which means Target's IP-based geo targeting is as accurate as on a desktop.
 Cell tower-based connections might be less accurate because the visitor's IP address is based on the tower where the signal is being picked up.
-Some mobile geo-location issues can be solved using the [HTML 5 Geo location API](https://diveintohtml5.info/geolocation.html).
+Some mobile geo-location issues can be solved using the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).

 ** How does geo feature handle visitors from AOL? **